myriadrf/LimeFEA-mPCIe/docs/reference/v1.0/rfcontrol.rst

      - LNAout A/B
      - NC

-RF path contains U.FL connectors (X13A/B, X14A/B) used for internal connections (for example to connect to LimeSDR XTRX mini PCIe expansion board) and (X15A/B, X16A/B) connecting antennas.
+RF path contains U.FL connectors (X13A/B, X14A/B) used for internal connections (for example to connect to LimeSDR XTRX) and (X15A/B, X16A/B) connecting antennas.

 Signal frequency range of TX and RX paths are listed in table 5.